 Offer Free Shipping

 Free shipping is a powerful motivator for online shoppers.
 Studies have shown that customers are more likely to make a purchase if free shipping is offered.
-If your business model allows for it, consider offering free shipping to improve your conversion rate.
-If you can’t offer free shipping on all orders, consider offering it on orders over a certain dollar amount, or for customers who sign up for a loyalty program.
+If business model allows for it, consider offering free shipping to improve conversion rate.
+If free shipping can be offered on all orders, consider offering it on orders over a certain dollar amount, or for customers who sign up for a loyalty program.

 Use Retargeting